scottbw/analytics-udd/udd/student.md

 ##HOME_PHONE
 ###Description
 Students home telephone number.
-This can refer to the landline telephone number of their term-time or non term-time accomodation.
+This can refer to the landline telephone number of their term-time or non term-time accommodation.

 ###Purpose
 For display and contact purposes.
 Used by Student Success Planner